BrigitaGrybaiteBartke/PHP_CRUD/README.md

 # CRUD app

-*A simple application with basic CRUD functionality*.
+A simple application with basic CRUD functionality.

 ## Application screenshots
 ![projects screenshot](./app/images/projects.png "This is a project view screenshot")